kw3z/aifusion/README.md

-# ✨ AI Fusion – One Prompt.
-Endless Intelligence.

-Here is a clean, beautiful, GitHub-style **README.md** description for your app **AI Fusion**, with proper Markdown formatting, bold text, sections, and developer-friendly styling:

----

 # **✨ AI Fusion – One Prompt.
 Endless Intelligence.**

 **AI Fusion** is an all-in-one multi-AI powerhouse that transforms a single prompt into: